tendermint/tendermint/spec/abci++/abci++_methods.md

 2. Else, _p_'s Tendermint calls `RequestVerifyVoteExtension`.
 3. The Application returns `ACCEPT` or `REJECT` via `ResponseVerifyVoteExtension.status`.
 4. If the Application returns
-   * _accept_, _p_'s Tendermint will keep the received vote, together with its corresponding vote extension in its internal data structures.
+   * `ACCEPT`, _p_'s Tendermint will keep the received vote, together with its corresponding vote extension in its internal data structures.
 It will be used to populate the [ExtendedCommitInfo](#extendedcommitinfo) structure in calls to `RequestPrepareProposal`, in rounds of height _h + 1_ where _p_ is the proposer.
-   * _reject_, _p_'s Tendermint will deem the Precommit message invalid and discard it.
+   * `REJECT`, _p_'s Tendermint will deem the Precommit message invalid and discard it.

 ### FinalizeBlock